Researchers predict it will be the sixth straight season of low scallop populations in Suffolk waterways.

 With the season for Peconic Bay scallops set to open next week, researchers say early surveys show the prized shellfish could be harder to find than ever.

-"It’s not looking great for the harvest this year," said Tobi, of the season that runs from November through March.
+"It’s not looking great for the harvest this year," Tobi said of the season that runs through March.
 Most bay scallops are taken from Peconic, Shinnecock, Gardiners and Moriches bays.
-The October survey, he noted, was similar to or worse than findings in 2023 survey.
+The October survey, he noted, was similar to or worse than findings in the 2023 survey.

 The results mark the sixth straight season of significantly low scallop populations after a die-off that began in 2019.
 Landings for bay scallops have declined markedly since then.